 - The individual is professionally prepared for a full-time teaching assignment on the Faculty.

-- The individual holds regular faculty rank of professor, associate professor, assistant professor, or instructor.
+- The individual holds regular faculty rank of professor, associate professor, assistant professor.

 - The teaching portion of the position is considered a permanent one.

 Section 1.
-Authority is vested in the President of the College to excuse students from living in College residences or from eating in College dining halls.
+Authority is vested in the President of the College or his/her designee to excuse students from living in College residences or from eating in College dining halls.

 Section 2.
-Should a full-time member of the Faculty or an officer of the Administration wish to take courses of instruction in the College, he or she may do so upon receiving the permission of the President of the College and the instructor, with no charge to be made for tuition.
+Should a member of the Faculty or Staff wish to take courses of instruction in the College, he or she may do so upon receiving the permission of the President of the College or his/her designee, with no charge to be made for tuition.
 Permission to enroll shall be subject to the space limitations of the class and approval of the instructor.